tianyishan/Blind_Deconvolution/README.md

 ### Next Step

 The future goals of this project are
-- To optimaize the speed of running the algorithm.
+- To optimize the speed of running the algorithm.
-- To adapting it with modern deep learning methods.
+- To adapt it with modern deep learning methods.
-- To work with a wider variety of blurred kernels and images.
+- To work with a wider variety of blur kernels and images.
 - To create a GUI.